Vucevic, Fournier lead Magic past Wizards 123-89

 TIP-INS:

-Wizards: After playing in 194 consecutive games, Beal has now missed six of Washington’s last seven due to injury. … Washington was also without Rui Hachimura (groin), Thomas Bryant (foot), and Davis Bertans (quadriceps).
+Wizards: After playing in 194 consecutive games, Beal has now missed six of Washington’s last seven due to injury. .
+Washington was also without Rui Hachimura (groin), Thomas Bryant (foot), and Davis Bertans (quadriceps). … Clifford’s reaction to long list of Wizards injuries: ”I don’t think I’ve ever seen a team with that many starters or guys in their rotation be out at the same time like this.”

 Magic: F Jonathan Isaac will not need surgery for the knee sprain he suffered on Jan.
 1 at Washington.
 Isaac will be re-evaluated in 8 to 10 weeks. … F Al-Farouq Aminu underwent surgery on Tuesday to repair a torn right meniscus.
 He will be re-evaluated in approximately 12 weeks, meaning he could be available for the latter stages of the regular season and a potential playoff run.